JAForbes/blog/posts/hooks-and-streams.md

 Redux allowed large teams to use React without relying on unscalable component callbacks or event architectures.
 Because Redux applications were unidirectional (state only travels down, actions only travel up) there wasn't much need for component state anymore.
 But Redux introduced 2 new problems.

 Firstly, it was extremely verbose.
-Redux was an interpretation of an FP pattern that relies heavily on union types and pattern matching, which was translated to JS via sprawling switch statements.
+Redux was an interpretation of an functional programming pattern that relies heavily on union types and pattern matching, which was translated to JS via sprawling switch statements.
 Several libraries tried to solve this by generating every possible aspect of Redux from a smaller DSL (without going back to the source to find out this problem was already solved via union types).
 This wasn't anyone's fault mind you - the JS community wasn't ready for sum types back then (I think it will still be a while before they're mainstream in JS - maybe after [`match`](https://github.com/tc39/proposal-pattern-matching) lands).

 The other problem with Redux was performance.
 Dispatching an action meant the central store would need to be recalculated and then a new state patch would be passed down to every component.
 This spawned a bunch of new patterns, like prop memoization and granular redraws of subtrees.
 But now we're diffing not just the virtual dom but also the props, and diffing props naively could lead to more issues as reference equality won't detect mutations.

 On and on the story goes.
 From here we see solutions like Immutable.JS which was greatly inspired by Clojure's persistent data structures.
-The promise was you could efficeintly detect if a change had occurred by relying on reference equality by never mutating state and instead patching only the segments that had changed.
+The promise was you could efficiently detect if a change had occurred by relying on reference equality by never mutating state and instead patching only the segments that had changed.

 If we zoom out for a moment we can see a general arc.
 We need to react to changes in state (so the UI is updated), but we don't want to react to changes that aren't relevant (so the UI isn't slow).
 Ultimately event architectures, component callbacks, prop diffing, redux actions, it's all attempting to solve the same problem.